MystenLabs/sui/doc/src/learn/how-sui-works.md

 Many use-cases require *shared* objects that can be manipulated by two or more addresses at once--such as an auction with open bidding, or a central limit order book that accepts arbitrary trades.
 In such cases, Sui must sequence transactions that manipulate the same shared object using a [consensus](architecture/consensus.md) protocol.
 Sui uses [Narwhal](https://arxiv.org/abs/2105.11827) for high-throughput, horizontally scalable transaction dissemination and [Bullshark](https://arxiv.org/abs/2209.05633) for zero message overhead consensus.

 For transactions involving one or more shared objects, the process is as described above up to step (4), where instead:
-1. Upon receiving a cerficate, the validator (afer checking its validity) uses Narwhal to submit the certificate to Bullshark for sequencing.
+1. When a validator receives a certificate and validates it, the validator uses Narwhal to submit the certificate to Bullshark for sequencing.
 1. Once the transaction has been sequenced, it is executed to produce effects using same flow as (5) above.

 ## Scalability